 Steering Committee

 Our elected Steering Committee members are Co-Chairs Keith Bagwell and Barbara Wright; Secretary Alice Whittenburg; and Events Coordinator Greg Evans.
-The Steering Committee usually meets on the first Monday of each month.
+The Steering Committee usually meets on the second Monday of each month.
 Contact us at nwutucson@yahoo.com to confirm the date and location of the next meeting.